 If you disagree with the amount of the overpayment or believe that you were not overpaid, you have 60 days to file an appeal.
 If you are still receiving benefits, you may request for your benefits to continue at the same amount until you receive a hearing, if you ask for your appeal and request your benefits continue within 10 days of the notice of overpayment.
 The steps of the appeal process are the same as those listed above for appealing a denial, reduction, or termination of benefits.

-If you agree that you received an overpayment but the overpayment was not your fault and repaying it would mean that you could not pay you other necessary living expenses or repaying it would be unfair, you can request a waiver.
+If the overpayment was not your fault and repaying it would mean that you could not pay you other necessary living expenses or repaying it would be unfair, you can request a waiver.
 There is no deadline to request a waiver of the overpayment.
 Social Security can decide to waive all or some of the overpayment.
 If SSA determines you are not eligible for a waiver, you may still be able to arrange an affordable payment plan.
-You can download the necessary overpayment waiver forms at https://www.ssa.gov/forms/ssa-632.html.
+You can download the necessary overpayment waiver forms at https://www.ssa.gov/forms/ssa-632.html

 If you agree that you have been overpaid but are unable to repay the overpayment at the SSA has asked you to, you can work out a payment plan.
 You can download the Request for Change in Overpayment Recovery Rate form (SSA-632) at https://www.ssa.gov/forms/ssa-632.html.